< Matiyu 22:14 >

 Source:

-Identical in all sources
+[Tag=NKO] Identical in Nestlé-Aland, KJV, and other sources

 Editions: